Chee’ Jay - Casa Ceiba - Lifetree Haven

 Our name honors the Tz’utujil language, where Chee’ Jay means “tree house”—a space of rest, vision, and rootedness.
 Santiago Atitlán’s original name, Tz’ikin Jay, means “bird house,” evoking flight, perspective, and spirit.
 By invoking the ceiba tree in the Spanish-language and the tree of life in the English-language iterations of the name, we build a cosmological bridge between rooted place and diasporic return.

-Hosts Indigenous, Black, and other diasporic artists, creatives, and organizers from the Global North–particularly queer, trans, and women creatives of Central American/Mesoamerican descent–who are seeking to reconnect with their ancestral roots and build meaningful, reciprocal relationships with communities in Guatemala
+Welcome Indigenous, Black, and other diasporic artists, creatives, and organizers—particularly queer, trans, and women creatives of Central American/Mesoamerican descent—who are seeking to reconnect with their ancestral roots and build meaningful, reciprocal relationships with communities in Guatemala

-Offer immersive cultural exchange with local practitioners in weaving, land back projects, herbalists, storytellers, and/or artists
+Offer immersive cultural exchange with local practitioners in weaving, land back projects, herbalism, storytelling, and ancestral arts

 We are currently in the early stages of developing Chee’ Jay - Casa Ceiba - Lifetree Haven.
 This includes: